Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The Snare of the Fear of Man

-The next tragic mistake happens in I Samuel, chapter fifteen.
+Another subsequent tragic mistake happens in I Samuel, chapter fifteen.
 The Lord had given the Amalekites, noted for their cruelty, into the hands of Israel's army.
-God made it abundantly clear that they were not to spare anyone or take the spoil of anything of the Amalekites.
+God made it abundantly clear that they were not to spare anyone or take the spoil of anything from the Amalekites.
 He was especially not to spare King Agag,

 But Saul and the people spared Agag (the king of the Amalekites) and the best of the sheep, the oxen, the fatlings, the lambs, and all that was good, and were unwilling to utterly destroy them.
 But everything despised and worthless, that they utterly destroyed.